 Hair salons are still open in the Houston area.
-But, my son and wife are now under shelter in place restrictions in Sacramento.
-Things could be changing here soon.
+But, things could be changing soon.
+My son and wife are now under shelter in place restrictions in Sacramento.

 Luckily, Don is pretty tolerant of my hair issues... like when I had none.